| Almanac Online |

 by Chandrama Anderson

-Voting starts Feb.
+Early voting starts Feb.
 6 on Menlo Park school district parcel tax

 School districts registering kindergarten students